Mass and Hymn for Saint Apollinaris

 Amen.

-1 Damian may refer here to St. Irenaeus, a Greek bishop of the 2nd century who evangelized in southern France and is associated with Lyon.
-He is known for his theological works in which he emphasized the evangelist John restoration of sight to a man born blind as a demonstration of God’s power (John 9:1-38).
-He most likely, however, refers to a legend reported in the Orthodox church.
-This reports that when Apolenaris first came to Ravenna, having been sent by the Apostle Peter, he stayed at the house of a soldier named Irenaeus.
-Irenaeus had a blind son whom Apolenaris healed with prayer, and then became the first person in Ravenna to believe in Christ. www.oca.org/saints/lives
+1 This is most likely a reference to a legend reported in the Orthodox church.
+When Apollinaris first came to Ravenna (sent by the Apostle Peter), he stayed at the house of a soldier named Irenaeus.
+Irenaeus had a blind son whom Apollinaris healed with prayer, and Irenaeus then became the first person in Ravenna to believe in Christ.

 2 Thekla was the wife of a tribune who was desperately ill.
-Apolenaris healed her and that family also converted. www.oca.org/saints/lives
+Apollinaris healed her and that family also converted.

 3 Classe was a commercial port located 4 km (2.5 mi) east south east from Ravenna, Italy.

-4 This refers to an event that occurred during one of the episodes when Apolenaris had to leave Ravenna.
+4 This refers to an event that occurred during one of the episodes when Apollinaris had to leave Ravenna.
 He had gone to Aemelia (perhaps the town in Umbria).
-There he raised the daughter of Rufinus from the dead, again leading to conversions. www.catholicculture.org.
+There he raised the daughter of Rufinus from the dead, again leading to conversions.

 1.